Joshuailuma/Own-Your-Property-Next-JS/README.md

 - Images and metadata are stored on IPFS and pinned to IPFS using Pinata pinning service

-- The user properties stored in the blockchain is queried using TheGraph
+- The user properties stored in the blockchain are queried using TheGraph

 ## Live site

-Here is the live site https://your-property-next-js-d99p.vercel.app
+Here is the live site https://own-your-property-next-js-d99p.vercel.app

 ## How to run the project locally